andrew/ultimate-awesome/README.md

 - [awesome-depin](https://github.com/iotexproject/awesome-depin) - A curated list of all DePIN research, projects and resources.
 - [awesome-ethereum](https://github.com/lampGit/awesome-ethereum) - A curated list of awesome Ethereum Ressources.
 - [tamil-nlp-catalog](https://github.com/narVidhai/tamil-nlp-catalog) - Awesome List of Tamil NLP & AI Resources.
+- [gamedev-free-resources](https://github.com/teamgravitydev/gamedev-free-resources) - This repository offers free assets for game developers, including 2D and 3D art, sound effects, music, and more, all at no cost. .
+- [awesome-opensource-school](https://github.com/zefanja/awesome-opensource-school) - Awesome free and open source software (FOSS) for schools.
 - [awesome-3d-point-cloud-denoising](https://github.com/agarnung/awesome-3d-point-cloud-denoising) - A curated list of awesome 3D point cloud denoising papers.
 - [awesome-cern](https://github.com/cern/awesome-cern) - A curated list of awesome open source frameworks, libraries and software developed by CERN for the world.
 - [awesome-oss-fonts](https://github.com/drwpow/awesome-oss-fonts) - A collection of quality open-source fonts (mostly not on Google Fonts).